 3. Proactive Recommendations for Relevant Products and Services

-4. Diverse Omnichannel Marketing for Different Customer Journeys
+4. Unique Omnichannel Messaging for Different Customer Journeys

-Today, omnichannel customer experiences are increasingly becoming the standard by which consumers measure the quality of the brands with which they engage.
+Today, omnichannel customer experiences are increasingly becoming the standard by which consumers measure the quality of the brands they engage with.
 In order to optimize the impact of marketing efforts, it’s crucial that brands understand the critical elements that make up quality omnichannel customer experiences.
 In doing so, brands will be better suited to deliver the personalized, relevant, and consistent marketing engagements that modern consumers have come to expect.